North-West-Wind/open-joystick-display/README.md

 # Open Joystick Display
 **A powerful and easy to use streamer-ready overlay for your joystick or gamepad.
 Completely free and open source.**

+## This fork
+This fork isn't based on the original repository.
+Instead, it forks from [skrrp/open-joystick-display](https://github.com/skrrp/open-joystick-display) for they provided a handy script for building the program.

+This fork makes the Electron window transparent, so it looks way better on OBS Studio.

+The rest of the README is unchanged.
+This is the only part I (NorthWestWind) added.

 ### Project on life support
 The main author has discontinued the project and I am not an Electron developer.
 The links that KernelZechs had to the binaries to run this project are long-dead and the download site is now being domain-squatted by a scummy online pharmacy.
 As such, it is impossible to download pre-built binaries any more.